fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 With Wezterm, I've got this all working except the first point on showing all active sessions at the top of the terminal window.

 With Kitty, I have only achieved having tabs with the mentioned keymaps.
+It does not seem to provide sessions management out of the box.

 With Ghostty, I get most of this working, except being able to branch out into tabs, as I already use tabs instead of sessions.
 What I really miss though, is